-- Currently representing a French therapeutics company in a putative class action filed in the US District court for New Jersey.
-The complaint alleged the company made false or misleading statement and/or failed to disclose sufficient manufacturing data on their key therapeutic treatment.
+- Secured a motion to dismiss with prejudice on behalf of DBV Technologies in a securities class action filed in the US District court for New Jersey, alleging the company made false or misleading statements and failed to disclose sufficient manufacturing data on their key therapeutic treatment.

 - Represented Ormat Technologies, a leading geothermal company in a securities class action and associated derivative actions in the District of Nevada.
 The case was settled favorably for the client.

-- Currently representing a national automotive parts retailer in a Securities Class Action in the District of Delaware and successfully obtained dismissal of a related derivative action against its board of directors and certain senior executives.
+- Represented Advance Auto Parts in a securities class action in the District of Delaware and successfully obtained dismissal of a related derivative action against its board of directors and certain senior executives.